Loop diuretic

-Loop diuretics are diuretics that act on the Na-K-Cl cotransporter along the thick ascending limb of the loop of Henle in nephrons of the kidneys.
-They are primarily used in medicine to treat hypertension and edema often due to congestive heart failure or chronic kidney disease.
+Loop diuretics are pharmacological agents that primarily inhibit the Na-K-Cl cotransporter located on the luminal membrane of cells along the thick ascending limb of the loop of Henle, from which they get their name.
+They are often used for the treatment of hypertension and edema secondary to congestive heart failure, liver cirrhosis, or chronic kidney disease.
 While thiazide diuretics are more effective in patients with normal kidney function, loop diuretics are more effective in patients with impaired kidney function.

 Mechanism of action

 Loop diuretics are 90% bonded to proteins and are secreted into the proximal convoluted tubule through organic anion transporter 1 (OAT-1), OAT-2, and ABCC4.
 Loop diuretics act on the Na+-K+-2Cl− symporter (NKCC2) in the thick ascending limb of the loop of Henle to inhibit sodium, chloride and potassium reabsorption.
 This is achieved by competing for the Cl− binding site.
-Loop diuretics also inhibits NKCC2 at macula densa, reducing sodium transported into macula densa cells.
+Loop diuretics also inhibit NKCC2 at macula densa, reducing sodium transported into macula densa cells.
 This stimulates the release of renin, which through renin–angiotensin system, increases fluid retention in the body, increases the perfusion of glomerulus, thus increasing glomerular filtration rate (GFR).
-At the same time, loop diuretics inhibits the tubuloglomerular feedback mechanism so that increase in salts at the lumen near macula densa does not trigger a response that reduces the GFR.
+At the same time, loop diuretics inhibit the tubuloglomerular feedback mechanism so that increase in salts at the lumen near macula densa does not trigger a response that reduces the GFR.

 Loop diuretics also inhibit magnesium and calcium reabsorption in the thick ascending limb.
 Absorption of magnesium and calcium are dependent upon the positive voltage at the luminal side and less positive voltage at the interstitial side with transepithelial voltage gradient of 10 mV.
 This causes the magnesium and calcium ions to be repelled from luminal side to interstitial side, promoting their absorption.
-The difference in voltage in both sides are set up by potassium recycling through renal outer medullary potassium channel.
+The difference in voltage in both sides is set up by potassium recycling through renal outer medullary potassium channel.
 By inhibiting the potassium recycling, the voltage gradient is abolished and magnesium and calcium reabsorption are inhibited.
 By disrupting the reabsorption of these ions, loop diuretics prevent the generation of a hypertonic renal medulla.
 Without such a concentrated medulla, water has less of an osmotic driving force to leave the collecting duct system, ultimately resulting in increased urine production.
 Loop diuretics cause a decrease in the renal blood flow by this mechanism.
 This diuresis leaves less water to be reabsorbed into the blood, resulting in a decrease in blood volume.

 A secondary effect of loop diuretics is to increase the production of prostaglandins, which results in vasodilation and increased blood supply to the kidney.

-The collective effects of decreased blood volume and vasodilation decrease blood pressure and ameliorate edema.
+Prostaglandin-mediated vasodilation of preglomerular afferent arterioles increases the glomerular filtration rate (GFR) and facilitates diuresis.
+The collective effects of decreased blood volume and vasodilation help decrease blood pressure and ameliorate edema.